 +Tax extractive industries mightily.
 Polluters must pay.

-+Conserve, and use judiciously, the state's water. ("Peak water" is a current term offering perspective on drought and judicious use of available sources.)
++Conserve, and use judiciously, the state's water. ("Peak water" offers perspective on drought and judicious use of available sources.)

 +Bolster standards for cleaning up our air, water and soil.